EarthSciML/EarthSciMLBase.jl/docs/src/operator.md

 The function above also doesn't have any physical meaning, but it demonstrates some functionality of the `Operator` "`s`".
-First, it retrieves a function to get the current value of an observed variable in our ODE system using the `obs_functions` argement, and it demonstrates how to call the resulting function to get that value.
+First, it retrieves a function to get the current value of an observed variable in our ODE system using the `obs_functions` argument, and it demonstrates how to call the resulting function to get that value.
 It also demonstrates how to get coordinate transforms using the `coordinate_transform_functions` argument.
 Coordinate transforms are discussed in more detail in the documentation for the [`DomainInfo`](@ref) type.